How white is your white gold?

 When you buy a piece of quality jewelry you want it to last for decades.
 That is one of the reasons so many people are disappointed with traditional white gold.
 After a few months of wear, it turns light yellow and loses the pure white look.
 Star white gold will keep its purity for generations.
 The clean bright look you bought the jewelry for will be permanent, not just a thin plate.

 Arden Jewelers’ Star White gold keeps the promise of white gold.
 The bright clean style of Star White gold will enhance the look of diamonds and gemstones.
 Star White jewelry will last a very long time with a clean pure white gold look.
-Your prestigious White jewelry will keeps its beauty and enjoyment for a life time.
+Your prestigious White jewelry will keep its beauty and enjoyment for a life time.
 Impressive and treasured jewelry with Star White gold is Arden Jewelers’ vision.

 Feel free to come by any time to learn more about Star White Gold and to see examples of Star White gold in person.
 Or, you can check out the products we have for sale online that are made with Start White gold below.